CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 ![image](https://github.com/CholGen/CholGen-Workshop-2024/assets/8513746/dd758c70-0dac-46e9-8d05-dd354f7fe298)

-No connectivity or power is required at the client side during this time; the jobs will continue to run on Terra if you navigate away from the page or shutdown your computer.
+No connectivity or power is required at the client side after this point; the jobs will continue to run on Terra if you navigate away from the page or shutdown your computer.

 The total runtime (real-world clock time) should be somewhat independent of whether you launched jobs on 1 or 1,000 samples, as the workflows are executed in parallel on separate cloud compute instances.